Llamaless/OldSchoolGame/README.md

 As as player, i would like to have multiple options at each step(3 or more) where each option has different effect on score.
 As in one option has higher score than the other one or it can lead to even some deduction in score and inventory.

+Petar-

+as a player I would like to have the option to choose a name as a player I would like to do quests and gain rewards as a player I would like to colect items and equip them as a player I would like to level up as a player I would like to kill monsters and gain levels to continue questing as a player I would like to use potions